Jordan-Walters-23/100-days-of-code/log.md

 ### <u>Day 99: Dec 02, 2023</u>

-**Today's Progress**:
+**Today's Progress**: For my final day, I researched the tech stack my team plans to use for our project, specifically Supabase and Firebase, as a boot camp we are less familiar with Firebase.
+I then did a kata on codewars to practice my js fundamentals.

 **Thoughts**:

 <!-- **Link to work**: [SQL database API](https://github.com) -->

 ### 100 Days of code complete 0 - 99.
-I started it on "0" because I had just learnt about loop and array indices😆
+I started it on "0" because I had just learnt about loop and array indices.
+Steady progress has been made😆